atrocore/atrocore/docs/08.security/01.microsoft-defender/index.md

 systemctl list-units --state=running | grep -iE "clam|falco|wazuh|ossec"
 ```

-The agent requires roughly 1 GB of RAM and 2 GB of free disk space under `/opt`.
+Plan for around 440 MB of disk under `/opt` and 1 GB of RAM for the agent.
+In real-time mode it uses roughly 270 MB of RSS across two processes, with CPU near idle at rest.

 ## Installation ##